trackmatic/trackmatic-documentation/rest/loads/index.md

 A location represents the physical location of a shipping address marked out on the planet.
 A location has a shape, namely radius or polygon, which is one or more geographical points marked out on a geo spatial map.

-The location is attached to a loads point of interest and used to detect when an asset enters or leaves the demarcated area.
+The location is attached to a loads stop and used to detect when an asset enters or leaves the demarcated area.

 A shipping address is linked to the shipping address as a convenience feature so that when you are creating loads you do not need to recapture the location information.

-When a load is a created the system will look at the entities associated shipping addresses and pull out the location information when a point of interest is created on a load.
+When a load is a created the system will look at the entities associated shipping addresses and pull out the location information when a stop is created on a load.

 The concept of a location is an important technical aspect of the Trackmatic system in general.
 It is the mechanism used to track assets in context.
 In the Tracking module we have the concept of locations.
 We have purposefully changed the name from location to location in the the Loads module in order draw a distinction between them.

 While a location can be backed by a Location in the Tracking module it does not have to be.
 When it is not backed by an underlying Location it is considered by the loads module as ad-hoc.

-In the context of the Tracking module the Location is used to track an asset moving in and out of the pre-defined location, while in the loads module it simply used as a template to facilitate the creation of points of interest.
+In the context of the Tracking module the Location is used to track an asset moving in and out of the pre-defined location, while in the loads module it simply used as a template to facilitate the creation of stops.

 ### Asset